PMW 2019-064 by Kenneth L. Gentry, Jr.

-A blog reader responded to my January 1, 2014 article (PMT 2014-001) regarding the 144,000.
-He asked: “Can you unravel how/why 12 squared times 1000 is significant to the original readers?
-What about that number to the original readers would lead them to think, ‘Oh that’s a number signifying a perfect amount of Jewish converts?’”
+Some readers of Revelation are perplexed as to why 12 squared times 1000 is significant to the original readers in the 144,000?
+What is at about that number that would lead the original readers to think, ‘Oh that’s a number signifying a perfect amount of Jewish converts?’”

 1. The Nature of Revelation